thekitchen-pot/thekitchen-pot/src/content/blog/instant-pot-vs-pressure-cooker.md

 ---
-title: "Instant Pot vs Pressure Cooker - Everything You Need to Know"
+title: Instant Pot vs Pressure Cooker - Everything You Need to Know
-slug: "instant-pot-vs-pressure-cooker"
+slug: instant-pot-vs-pressure-cooker
-pubDate: "2020-04-06"
+pubDate: 2020-04-06
-modDate: "2025-01-18"
+modDate: 2025-01-18
-author: "Boniface Muriuki"
+author: Boniface Muriuki
+authorBio: >-
-authorBio: "Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes.."
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: "kitchenpot1"
+authorId: kitchenpot1
-authorImage: "/images/authors/chris-thompson.png"
+authorImage: /images/authors/chris-thompson.png
-authorImageAlt: "kitchenpot1"
+authorImageAlt: kitchenpot1
-image: "/images/inst.jpg"
+image: src/content/blog/images/inst.jpg
-coverAlt: "Instant Pot vs Pressure Cooker - Everything You Need to Know"
+coverAlt: Instant Pot vs Pressure Cooker - Everything You Need to Know
+description: >-
-description: "Are you torn between choosing an instant pot or a pressure cooker?
+  Are you torn between choosing an instant pot or a pressure cooker?
 We understand the dilemma many cooking enthusiasts face when trying to differentiate between the two.
-To ease your confusion, we provide a detailed comparison based on personal experiences, reviews, and other factors to"
+To ease your confusion, we provide a detailed comparison based on personal experiences, reviews, and other factors to
-tags: ["instant-pot", "pressure-cooker"]
+tags:
+  - instant-pot
+  - pressure-cooker
-category: "Cookware Equipment"
+category: Cookware Equipment
+seo: >-
-seo: "Instant pot vs pressure cooker?
+  Instant pot vs pressure cooker?
 This is a common quagmire that faces cooking enthusiasts!
 Which one is better for you?
-This article evaluates the pros and cons of each."
+This article evaluates the pros and cons of each.
 ---

 Instant pot vs pressure cooker?
 This is a common quagmire that faces cooking enthusiasts!
 It’s relatively challenging for many people to differentiate between these two cooking equipment.